5 Days in Sydney Itinerary (Free PDF Download)

 - Splurge: Make your way to Chippendale or Surry Hills and try Ester or one of the many restaurants on Kensington Street for some delicious Sydney eats, or Rick Stein at Coogee Beach.
 The famous chef opened his flagship Sydney restaurant in late 2025—perfect if you finish your walk in Coogee.

-Day Two total transport costs: Will vary depending how many ferries and trains you catch but the daily cap kicks it at $19.30 Mon-Thu / $9.65 Fri-Sun.*
+Day Two total transport costs: Depends on how many ferries and trains you catch, but the daily cap kicks in at $19.30 Mon-Thu / $9.65 Fri-Sun.*

 Day 3 – Blue Mountains